TiffanyObi/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+Answer: 'edgar.name' would print jason and 'jason.name' would also print jason. once jason  is made equal to edgar , they are bth pointing at the sae object. this means that jason's updates would update edgar's values as well.

 ## Question 4